mehikmat/java-stuff/WatUrlExtractor/README.md

 1. WARC (Web Archive Commons) File:
    Files which store the raw crawl data.
+   Not only does the format store the HTTP response from the websites it contacts (WARC-Type: response), it also stores information about how that information was requested (WARC-Type: request) and metadata on the crawl process itself (WARC-Type: metadata).

 2. WAT(WARC Meta Data) File:
    Files which store computed metadata for the data stored in the WARC.